timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 reduce its transmission rate as if it detected a dropped packet.

-Nodes SHOULD support ECN {{RFC3168}} by implementing an interface for the upper layer to access and by setting the ECN bits in the IP header.
+Nodes SHOULD support ECN {{RFC3168}} by implementing an interface for the upper layer to access and by setting the ECN fields in the IP header.
 The benefits of using ECN are documented in {{RFC8087}}.